All graduates and guests must complete a Health Screening Form prior to entering Memorial Stadium.

 Late imperial and modern Chinese history, East Asian history, environmental history, social and economic history

-Marks is fluent in Chinese and has taught at Whittier College since 1978.
+Marks is fluent in Chinese and taught at Whittier College from 1978 to 2019.

 China: Its Environment and History.
 Lanham, MD: Rowman and Littlefield, 2012

 The Origins of the Modern World: A Global and Ecological Narrative from the Fifteenth to the Twenty- first Century.
-2nd enlarged edition.
-Lanham, MD: Rowman and Littlefield, 2007.
-Translated into Nowegian (2007); Spanish (2007).
+4th enlarged edition, 2019 Lanham, MD: Rowman and Littlefield, 2007

 The Making of the Modern World: Connected Histories, Divergent Paths, 1500 to the Present.
 Co-author with Robert Strayer et al. New York: St. Martin's Press, revised and expanded second edition, 1994.